Degree in Journalism students having an outdoor workshop

 CREW 241 - (Writing Longer-Form Scripts for the Stage, Screen or Television)

-Note: All 200-level courses have a 100-level prerequisite.
-Also, note that students must complete 200-level courses in at least three genres in order to have sufficient prerequisites for entry into courses in three genres at the senior level.
+Note: Students must complete 200-level courses in at least two genres in order to have sufficient prerequisites for entry into courses in two genres at the senior level.

 Years 3 and 4Credits